tytydraco/yessleep/out/BLACKSTATICfm.md

 My father passed away last week.

 He was an eccentric man.
 Quiet.
-A writer by trade, he had a particular aversion to all things radio.
-Any time we were in the car, the only music he trusted came from the tape deck or, later, our CD drive.
-When I’d asked him about it, he’d shrug the question off.
-“There’s never anything good on the radio,” he’d tell me.
-“Damn thing’s filled with ads.”
+He had a particular aversion to all things radio.
+Whenever we’d drive, the tuner was off-limits.
+If we wanted to listen to music, then it’d be music from a tapedeck or CD– no exceptions.
+I once asked him about it, and he shrugged me off.

+“What do you care?" he grunted.
+"There’s never anything good on the radio anyway.
+Nothing but ads.”

-It made sense at the time.
+It made sense, I guess.
 It made sense all the way up until the day he died.

 I was the one who found him.
-I think I was the only one who kept in contact with him anymore, at least since my mom died.
-She’d gone five years previous.
-She drove her Toyota off a bridge six miles outside city limits.
+Truthfully, I think I was probably the only person left in contact with him.
+His friends had long since written him off as a lunatic.
+My mom, the only other person who appeared to give a damn about him, died in 2018.
+How?
+Drove her Toyota off a bridge.
 No note.
-Nothing.

 Just gone.

 My dad, though?
-I found him lying on his kitchen floor after two days of missed calls.
-His fingernails were cracked and bloodied.
-Beside him, an old radio was screaming static.
+Well, he died as he lived– a mystery.
+After two days of missed calls, I broke in and found him lying on his kitchen floor.
+Beside him, an old radio was screaming static, and his fingernails were cracked and bloodied.
 The whole scene was gruesome.
 Awful.
-But what made it worse was the words he’d scratched into the linoleum floor– I HEAR IT, over and over.
+But the worst was the words he’d scratched into the linoleum floor: I HEAR IT, over and over.

-After that, I couldn’t bear to keep the house.
-I sold it.
-While I was clearing out his belongings, I stumbled across an old journal of his– one buried in a box in his basement.
-Having so little of a relationship with my father, I couldn’t help my curiosity.
-I wanted to know him better.
-What had he gone through?
-Why was he so distant?
+After witnessing that, I couldn’t keep the house.
+Nothing could drown that memory.
+I put it up for sale, and in the process of clearing out his belongings, I stumbled across his old journal.
+I found it buried in a box in the basement.
+Call me callous, but my curiosity overcame me.
+I never had much of a relationship with my father, and I was desperate to understand him better, to understand the man beneath the enigma.

-So I opened the journal, and I read.
+So I opened it, and I read.

-It appeared to be written in his early twenties.
-Most entries included his insights on women, music, or his next writing projects.
-But it barely sounded like him.
-He sounded so cavalier, so… carefree?
-The father I knew was severe.
-Reserved.
-As I read on, I stumbled across his final entry– one made the night after my mother told him she was pregnant.
+According to the dates, it appeared to be written in his early twenties.
+Most entries included insights on any combination of women, music, or his various writing projects.
+That’s the other thing– my father loved to write.
+His entries almost read like stories.
+In fact, they barely sounded like him.
+He sounded so cavalier in them, whereas the man I knew was paranoid.
+Severe.

-It chilled me.

-After reading it, I’m beginning to question my father’s death– my mother’s too.
-I’m beginning to wonder if I might be next, and I need somebody to reassure me that this is all in my head.
-That I’m overreacting.

-Please?
+It was nice to know that at some point in his life, he'd been happy.
+Carefree.

+But then I got to his final entry.
+It was dated the night after my mom told him she was pregnant, and from the sounds of it, he was having a bit of a panic over the news.
+Nothing unheard of.
+Becoming a parent is a big step, a scary one.
+But as I continued to read, the entry became darker.

+Far darker.

+After finishing it, I'm beginning to question my fathers death.
+My mother’s, too.

+I'm wondering if I might be next.

+I hate to ask this, but I could use some reassurance right now.
+Could you read his final entry?
+Could you let me know that I’m imagining this, that this is all in my head?

+Please.

-I’ve transcribed the entry below.
+I’ve transcribed it below.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 The road stretches a million miles.

 It’s just me, the black top, the dead of night and the Nevada desert as far as the eye can see.
 I’ve been driving for hours and I haven’t caught so much as a glimpse of headlights.
 And really, that’s just the way I like it.